minhchientnck/server-info-list/README.md

 mvn spring-boot:run
 ```

+## To view Swagger 2 API docs

+Run the server and browse to localhost:8090/swagger-ui.html

 ## Deploying the application to OpenShift

 The easiest way to deploy the sample application to OpenShift is to use the [OpenShift CLI](https://docs.openshift.org/latest/cli_reference/index.html):